Article

 Is it better to use Google Tag Manager?

 Yes, using Google Tag Manager for an eCommerce store is better.
 It allows for easy tracking of important metrics, efficient management of marketing tags, and improved data-driven decision-making.
+It also enables you to set up and manage all your marketing and analytics tags from a single interface, saving time and resources.

 Is Google Tag Manager difficult to implement in Adobe Commerce?